Ancient Grain Pasta: A Ally for Digestion

 Several factors make ancient grain pasta a valuable ally for digestion:

-Low Genetic Modification and Gluten Quality: Ancient grains have not undergone the same genetic manipulations and intensive selections as modern grains.
+Ancient grains tend to contain more nutrients, fiber, and minerals compared to many modern varieties.
 They therefore maintain a simpler, more natural structure that can be more easily digested by some people.
 Additionally, the gluten in ancient grains has a different profile, often being less irritating and more tolerable compared to that of modern grains.

-Nutrient Richness: Ancient grains are often richer in nutrients, fibers, and minerals, which contribute to a healthy digestive system.
+Ancient grains are often richer in nutrients, fibers, and minerals, which contribute to a healthy digestive system.
 Fibers, in particular, can improve bowel regularity and overall digestion.

-Biodiversity: The genetic variety of ancient grains can offer a broader range of nutritional benefits and enzymatic profiles that support digestion.
+The genetic variety of ancient grains can offer a broader range of nutritional benefits and enzymatic profiles that support digestion.

-Polyphenols and Vitamins: They have anti-inflammatory and antioxidant properties that help reduce intestinal inflammation.
+They have anti-inflammatory and antioxidant properties that help reduce intestinal inflammation.

 In addition to the quality of raw materials, it is crucial to adopt a processing method that preserves their organoleptic properties.
 At Pastificio Fabbri, for generations, we have followed the family method of drying pasta at very low temperatures, not exceeding 38°C, for a period ranging from 3 to 6 days.